 It's our first Christmas as homeowners this year, and besides spring for a full-sized tree, we're kind of scraping by with decorations.
 This year with our work schedules we're keeping the holiday low-key at home, but that doesn't mean I'm not stocking our cabinets (and our friends' cabinets) with holiday sweets.

-We’ve got family favorites like struffoli covered and cookies galore, but sometimes I’m in the mood for desserts with (a lot) more chocolate than even dark chocolate pizzelle can offer.
-That’s where this Oreo peppermint bark comes in.
+We've got family favorites like struffoli covered and cookies galore, but sometimes I'm in the mood for desserts with (a lot) more chocolate than even a dark chocolate pizzelle can offer.
+That's where this Oreo peppermint bark comes in.

 If all the goodies packed into this bark look familiar, you'd be right.
 After obsessing over the loaded toppings on these peppermint brownies, I kept them right on rolling to this dark chocolate peppermint bark.